Alive (Chick Corea album)

-Alive is a studio live album by Chick Corea, released in 1991 through the record label GRP.
+Alive is a live in the studio album by the Chick Corea Akoustic Band, recorded on Stage 7 in Sunset Gower Studios in Los Angeles in December 1989, and released in 1991 through the record label GRP.
 The album peaked at number three on Billboard's Top Jazz Albums chart.
+The trio of Corea, bassist John Patitucci and drummer Dave Weckl performed before an invited audience.